greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/just-in-time.html.md

 JIT compilation is beneficial primarily for long-running CPU-bound queries.
 Frequently these are analytical queries.
 For short queries the added overhead of performing JIT compilation will often be higher than the time it can save.

+> **Note** In order to use JIT, you must first install the LLVM libraries in your system by running the command `yum install llvm-libs`.

 The internal workflow of JIT can be divided into three different stages:

 1. Planner Stage